• Athletics

 Heather Salko, Esq.

-Training guidelines to reduce the risk of accidental drownings at your school
+Training guidelines to help reduce the risk of accidental drowning at your school

-Drowning is the third-leading cause of unintentional death worldwide, and well-trained, alert lifeguards are the primary defense against accidental drowning.
+Drowning disproportionately impacts young people, and well-trained, alert lifeguards are the primary defense against accidental drowning.
 To promote lifeguard attentiveness at your K-12 school, college, or university, consider the following actions.

 Emergency Preparedness Training